-- 1. Connect the Ethernet port on your board to a router/switch - 2.
-Connect your computer to Ethernet or WiFi on the router/switch - 3.
-Browse to http://pynq:9090 or http://<board IP address>:9090 - 4.
-Optional: Change the Hostname - 5.
-Optional: Configure Proxy Settings
+- 1. Connect the Ethernet port on your board to a router/switch

+- 2. Connect your computer to Ethernet or WiFi on the router/switch

+- 3. Browse to http://<board IP address>

+- 4. Optional: Change the Hostname

+- 5. Optional: Configure Proxy Settings